-Over-12s are welcome; extra beds (in some cases, sofa beds) can be added to some rooms, on request, for US$20 a night (including daily breakfast).
+All ages are welcome; baby cots and extra beds (in some cases, sofa beds) can be added to some rooms, on request, for US$20 a night (including daily breakfast).

 Viroth’s Hotel takes care to tread lightly: water is heated by solar power, lighting uses low-energy LED bulbs and most of its waste is recycled.

 Take refuge from heat and humidity in the air-conditioned dining room, or pick a spot by the pool for a starlit tête à tête.

 Channel the Drapers on holiday: bold shifts and kaftans for her, tailored linen and a colourful krama (the ubiquitous Cambodian scarf) for him.

 Just steps from the pool, the hotel’s restaurant is a wide-open indoor-outdoor space decked out with banquette seating and tables clad in crisp linen.
 The kitchen whips up tempting classics from across the globe (comforting hummus, cooling gazpacho or a scrumptious niçoise) as well as seasonal Khmer dishes such as banana-blossom salad and crunchy, zesty mince laab.
 Carnivores should order their lok lak with fries – the local take on steak frites.

 With its high ceiling, vintage-inspired fans and imposing bookshelf, the pool bar is a mid-century-styled watering hole for weary travellers.
 Sip on classic mixes (negroni, martinis and whisky sours) or plump for something a little more exotic involving rum, coconut cream and passion fruit.
 Peckish?
 Summer rolls, avocado tartare and pandan chicken will make short work of any hunger pangs.